XlCyberXl/SOC-Log-Analysis-Portfolio/08-XSS-Log-Analysis/README.md

 ---

-### 2️⃣ Identifying the Attacker’s Source IP Address
+### Step 2: Identified the Attacker’s Source IP Address
 Next, I analyzed the log entries associated with the malicious payload to identify the source of the attack traffic.

 The requests containing the injected script payload were traced back to the following IP address: